 After splitting, log back into Metrc and confirm that the new package has been successfully created (this may take up to 30 minutes).
 This should be done prior to selling from or transferring this package to avoid potential reporting issues.
 Once you've confirmed that the new package exists in Metrc, you can create a new transfer.

 Once added to an outbound transfer manifest in Metrc, within 24 hours the transferred package ID will be automatically updated in Green Bits to reflect zero quantity and a status of Transferred out.
 In the meantime, mark all transferred inventory as Not For Sale or Archived, to prevent accidental sales from a package ID that no longer exists under your license, which will lead to reporting errors.
-See also: Metrc Transfers: what to expect.
+See also: Transfer inventory in Metrc.

 What if I don't see the new package in Metrc?